SoCloseSociety/BOT-Doctorlib_Scrapping/README.md

 ##### Prerequisite - <br />
 Your machine must be installed with python.
-To check, go to CMD any type -> py.  <br />
+To check, go to CMD and type -> py.  <br />
-It will show the Installed python version if python is already installed on your machine.
+It will show the Installed python version if python is already installed on your machine. <br />
+If not, go to - https://www.python.org/
 <br />
 <br />
 ***********************
-- Nord VPN required
+- Nord VPN is required
 - Your machine need to able connect with nord through command line.
 - To to this add  nord vpn path to your environment variable path.
 Usually nord vpn path is - C:\Program Files\NordVPN\